About Betsy Todd, MPH, RN

 When my supervisor made rounds at the end of the shift, I reported that all was well and that my critical patient had survived.
 Her only response: “Mrs. Todd!
 There is blood on your shoes!”

 This senior nurse, standing there in her starched whites and impeccable shoes, didn’t recognize that I had feared I would be inadequate to the task, or even acknowledge my pride as a brand-new nurse in actually saving someone’s life.
-In retrospect, I can’t help wondering if her choice to focus on a superficial fact, irrelevant to the crisis, could be interpreted […]
+In retrospect, I can’t help wondering if her choice to focus on a superficial fact, irrelevant to the crisis, could be interpreted as an […]

 2017-07-17T16:49:20-04:00July 17th, 2017|Nursing, patient safety|1 Comment